5 Kitchen Regrets

 follow @sarahellenrandall

-Hi, we're Jake & Sarah
+Hi, we're Jake and Sarah

 We’re just about done renovating our kitchen (finally)!
 While we’re proud of all the work we’ve done so far, we have a few regrets..